-Paperback — Preorder on Amazon | Barnes & Noble | Bookshop.org
+Paperback — Order on Amazon | Barnes & Noble | Bookshop.org

-Hardcover — Premium edition available through Amazon | Barnes & Noble | Bookshop.org
+Hardcover — Order Premium Edition on Amazon | Barnes & Noble | Bookshop.org

-Kindle eBook — Preorder on Amazon Kindle
+Kindle eBook — Order for Amazon Kindle

 Library & Institutional eBook — Distributed through OverDrive, ProQuest, Bibliotheca, and other library vendors.